prabhu1122/webCoding/README.md

 # webCoding
 sketches with html and js
-To make a fireworks stimulater;
+To make a some stimulater;